-Total fees and profit commission payable to ASML in respect of services provided to the syndicate in respect of its role as managing agent for the 2015 year of account amounted to £1.8 million and £2.7 million respectively.

-Creditors at the period-end include amounts in respect of profit commission due to ASML of £2.7 million.

-In addition to this, creditors at the period-end include amounts due to ASML of £0.1 million in respect of expenses paid on behalf of the 2015 year of account.
+Total fees payable to ASML in respect of services provided to the syndicate in respect of its role as managing agent for the 2016 year of account amounted to £2.0 million.
+No profit commission was payable.
+There were £0.1 million of creditors at the period-end due to ASML in respect of expenses paid on behalf of the 2016 year of account.